ryanfarber/time-string-parser/README.md

 # time-string-parser
-converts an arbitrary string of an amount of time to other units of time.
+Converts an arbitrary string of an amount of time to other units of time.
 You can use any of the conventional spellings/abbreviations of time units.

-Ex: 10 weeks/wks, 14 hours/hrs/H
+Ex: *10 weeks/wks, 14 hours/hrs/H*

-the function takes 2 arguments
+The function takes 2 arguments:

 `string`: your time string

-`decimals`: number of digits to appear after decimal point (optional, default is 2)
+`number`: number of digits to appear after decimal point (optional, default is 2)

+## example
 ```javascript
 var timestring = require("time-string-parser")